-- Track what files and folders were deleted or renamed so when users call asking where their files/data went you can easily respond.
+- Track what files and folders get (accidentally) deleted or renamed.
+When users call asking where their files/data went you can easily determine what happened.

-- FileSure uses so little CPU that it usually shows up as 0%; users won't even know it is there.
-Advanced processing prioritization; optimized for real-time processing; non-real time item processing is delayed until system capacity will allow it.
+- FileSure uses advanced processing prioritization.
+It is optimized for real-time processing and uses such a tiny fraction of CPU that users won't even know it is there.
+Non-real time item processing is delayed until system capacity permits it.

 - Avoids "audit storms" by collapsing duplicate events and filtering out noise.

-- Track user session state changes, remote controls, and logon/logoff activity.
+- Tracks user session state changes, remote controls, and logon/logoff activity.